angulardart/site-angulardart/src/angular/guide/pipes.md

 <samp>Fri Apr 15 1988 00:00:00 GMT-0700 (Pacific Daylight Time)</samp>.

 Clearly, some values benefit from a bit of editing.
-You may notice that you desire many of the same transformations repeatedly, both within and across many applications.
+You may notice that you desire many of the same transformations repeatedly, both within and across many apps.
 You can almost think of them as styles.
 In fact, you might like to apply them in your HTML templates as you do styles.